ehealthsuisse/EPR-by-example/files/PIXFeed.md

 ## Test Opportunity

-The transaction can be tested with the test suite of the [EPR reference environment](gazelle.md), test systems of the EPR communities or the **[EPR Playground](playground.md).
+The transaction can be tested with the test suite of the [EPR reference environment](gazelle.md).